sdmp/sdmp.github.io/network/index.md

 [encrypted network objects](#network-communication), encrypted using this calculated key.

-1. The initiating node sends a [session signature object](#session-signature) to the receiving node, inside an encrypted network object.
+1. The initiating node sends its session creation object inside a signed [resource](/resource) object to the receiving node, inside an encrypted network object.
-4. If the receiving node trusts the initiating node, it sends a session signature object to the initiating node, inside an encrypted network object.
+4. If the receiving node trusts the initiating node, it sends its session creation object to the initiating node, inside an encrypted network object.
 (If not, it will respond with an appropriate [response object](#session-response), also inside an encrypted network object.)